Canada's Trudeau keeps the wheel but prepares for left turn

 By David Ljunggren

-OTTAWA (Reuters) - Canadian Prime Minister Justin Trudeau hung onto power on Tuesday, after a tight election reduced his Liberal government to a minority, a result that will likely push his agenda to the left while alienating energy producing provinces.
+OTTAWA (Reuters) - Canadian Prime Minister Justin Trudeau on Tuesday faced the cold reality of a minority government that will likely be forced to tilt left to survive, a move that risks upsetting the business community and stoking alienation in oil-producing provinces.

-Trudeau, one of the world's most prominent progressive politicians, struggled with domestic scandals that dented his popularity among Canadians and led to a drop in the Liberal vote across the country on Monday.
+Trudeau, one of the world's most prominent progressive leaders, saw a sharp drop in support for his ruling Liberals across the country in an election on Monday that focused in part on two scandals that dogged the 47-year-old leader.

-The Liberals won or were leading in 157 of the country's 338 electoral districts, a drop of 20 from where they stood going into the election, preliminary results showed.
-The party also trailed the main opposition Conservatives in the popular vote by just over a percentage point.
+Preliminary results showed the Liberals elected or ahead in 157 of 338 seats, a drop of 20 from where they stood going into the vote.
+They also trailed the main opposition Conservatives in the popular vote by just over a percentage point.

 The election was a disappointment for Conservative leader Andrew Scheer, who had promised to balance the federal budget and eliminate a "carbon tax" on fossil fuels.

-Trudeau looks set to govern with support from the left-leaning New Democratic Party, which also lost seats but managed to do well enough to hold the balance of power.
-Together, the parties would control a comfortable majority of 181 seats.
+Trudeau looks set to govern with support from the left-leaning New Democratic Party, which also lost seats but managed to do well enough to be in a position to hold the balance of power.
+Together, the parties would control 181 seats.

-NDP leader Jagmeet Singh is positioned to press for action on priorities such as more social spending on housing and healthcare.
+NDP leader Jagmeet Singh can now press for action on priorities such as in increase in spending on housing and healthcare.

 "Those are going to continue to be our priorities.
 Canadians elected us with that responsibility and I take it very seriously," Singh said in Burnaby, British Columbia.
 "I'm hoping that Mr. Trudeau respects the fact that there's a minority government now, which means we've got to work together."

+Singh also voiced support for passage of a universal prescription drug plan, something Trudeau has promised to do, setting the stage for what could be the biggest shake-up of Canada's public healthcare system since it was created in the 1960s.

+Trudeau's Liberals were already planning to run longer and deeper deficits.
+Their election platform called for a near doubling of the federal deficit to C$27.4 billion ($21 billion) in the next fiscal year.

-The NDP also could push Trudeau's government to do more to combat climate change.
-Additional pressure for such action will come from the Greens, who won three seats.
+The NDP, which wants to invest C$15 billion in climate-change measures, also could push Trudeau to do more to combat the problem.
+Additional pressure for such action will come from the Green Party, which won three seats.

-The danger for Trudeau is that a leftward turn could alienate the business community and further endanger his party's standing in the oil-rich provinces of Alberta and Saskatchewan, where the Liberals did not win any seats on Monday.
+The danger for Trudeau is that a left turn may heighten fears in financial markets about the direction of fiscal policy and further endanger his party's standing in the oil-rich provinces of Alberta and Saskatchewan, which became a wasteland for the Liberals on Monday.

-The Canadian dollar weakened against the greenback on Tuesday and the heavily-weighted energy sector fell on the Toronto stock market, as investors worried it would now be more difficult to build new oil pipelines.
+Investors are ditching bets the Bank of Canada will cut interest rates over the coming months, with the domestic economy showing resilience and the federal government set to ramp up spending next year.

 'CLEAR MANDATE'